TradePulse Learning Hub

 Divergence (Concept)

 Pro takeaway: Divergence is a warning sign.
 Price continues, but momentum weakens.
+It is one of the highest-probability signals in technical analysis — but requires confirmation.

 Bullish Divergence